MubbashraA/MubbashraA/README.md

-👋 Hi, I’m @MubbashraA
-I’m studying Mathematics
+👋 Hi, I’m @MubbashraA, and studying Mathematics

 <!---
 MubbashraA/MubbashraA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.